 The Instructional Program

-Students study one of four program areas: Horticulture, Landscape Design and Management, Turf Management, or Golf Course Operations.
+The college offers distinct programs in the golf and plant sciences field, which gives students the opportunity to specialize.
 Credit is not lost if a student changes areas after the second semester since each program shares common core courses in the first year.
 Each area leads to the Associate in Applied Science (AAS) degree.
 Students choose one of the following programs:

 Horticulture emphasizes a broad overview of the horticulture field.
 Practical experience is gained in growing and nurturing greenhouse crops.
 This program also gives students the flexibility to transfer, upon graduation, to a four-year-college program in Horticulture.

-Students in the Landscape Design and Management program gain practical experience in the design and installation of residential and commercial landscapes.
-The program also gives students the bases for transfer to a four-year college offering a bachelor degree in Landscape Architecture.
+Landscape Design and Management emphasizes practical experience in the design and installation of residential and commercial landscapes.
+The program also gives students the bases for transfer to a four-year college offering a bachelor's degree in Landscape Architecture.

-Turf Management emphasizes the care and maintenance of fine-turf areas.
-Students are taught the theory and practice of proper turf management, and are given extensive hands-on experience in the laboratory, at the College’s 18-hole golf course, and on the extensive campus athletic fields.
+Golf and Sports Turf Management emphasizes the care and maintenance of fine-turf areas.
+Students are taught the theory and practice of proper turf management, and are given extensive hands-on experience in the laboratory, at the college's 18-hole golf course, and on the extensive campus athletic fields.
 The Golf and Sports Turf Management AAS program is designed for seamless transfer into Delhi's Golf and Sports Turf Management BBA.

 During the fourth semester, students can take the exam for the State Pesticide Applicator's License.
 This is often a required credential in the job market.